NateJonesIII/staticsitegenerator/README.md

 ## 🧩 Usage
 - Place your static files (images, CSS, etc.) in the static directory.
--Write your content in Markdown and save it in the content directory.
+- Write your content in Markdown and save it in the content directory.
--Run the main script to generate your site:
+- Run the main script to generate your site:
 ```
 bash main.sh
 ```